IE-Norway-2021/Minority-report-project/README.md

 To launch the application, first go to the [uinput folder](src/uinput) and run the following command `make module`.
 Then go back to the root of the src folder and run the real_time_app.py script (`python real_time_app.py`).

 To make sure the application will work you need to place the weights used in the app at the root of the src folder, and have a D435 camera connected to the raspberry pi.

+To generate the weights, use the [ml.py](ML/ml.py) script and change it so it executes the train_reduced_2_pi function.
+For the training to work, you need a dataset of sequences, which can be built using the [video taker script](Misc/Dataset/video/video_taker.py).